MaximeKjaer/kjaer.io/_posts/2018-09-18-distributed-algorithms.md

     wait = false;
 {% endhighlight %}

 We assume that the `sort` function is deterministic and that all processes run the exact same sorting routine.
+We run this function to be sure that all processes traverse and deliver the decided set in the same order (usually, sets do not offer any ordering guarantees, though this is somewhat of an implementation detail).

 Our total order broadcast is based on consensus, which we describe below.

-## Consensus
+## Consensus (CONS)
 In the (uniform) consensus problem, the processes all propose values, and need to agree on one of these propositions.
 This gives rise to two basic events: a proposition (`<propose, v>`), and a decision (`<decide, v>`).
 Solving consensus is key to solving many problems in distributed computing (total order broadcast, atomic commit, ...).

+Blockchain is based on consensus.
+Bitcoin mining is actually about solving consensus: a leader is chosen to decide on the broadcast order, and this leader gains 50 bitcoin.
+Seeing that this is a lot of money, many people want to be the leader; but we only want a single leader.
+Nakamoto's solution is to choose the leader by giving out a hard problem.
+The computation can only be done with brute-force, there are no smart tricks or anything.
+So people put [enormous amounts of energy](https://digiconomist.net/bitcoin-energy-consumption) towards solving this.
+Usually, only a single person will win the mining block; the probability is small, but the [original Bitcoin paper](https://bitcoin.org/bitcoin.pdf) specifies that we should wait a little before rewarding the winner, in case there are two winners.

+### Properties

 The properties that we would like to see are: